Congratulations! The time has come when you can no longer run your business alone. Yes, it’s time for you to hire your FIRST remote employee.

 - Wages (optional) - While you are not required to establish a specific pay range in your job posting, it is helpful to specify if the role is paid or unpaid, and if it is paid, whether it is on an hourly, salaried, or commission basis.

 - Benefits and perks - This is a great element to add to your job posting because benefits are a great incentive for candidates when they are job searching.
-This is your common health benefits, unlimited PTO, sick days, maternity leave, etc.
+These include your common health benefits, unlimited PTO, sick days, maternity leave, etc.

 Maximize Your Job Posting Visibility

-At VPM, we mainly source candidates through Indeed as it has a good structure for setting up job listings.
-While we don’t generally utilize word of mouth and referrals, we are open to those methods.
-It just hasn’t worked for us in our industry.
-The reason is it can be more difficult to find successful candidates that way, which is what VPM has experienced.
+At VPM, candidates are sourced through Indeed as it has a good structure for setting up job listings.
+While word-of-mouth and referrals can lead you to a few great candidates, it is usually more difficult to find successful candidates this way, which is what VPM has experienced.
 Another great channel VPM has explored is university career sources.
 Students are always looking for internships, and one of the first places they will start their search process is their own university career source.

-Make sure to update the position every few weeks/months to make sure your job posting stays current and will be viewed by job-searchers.
-Additionally, you should utilize social media and your own website to boost the visibility of your job posting.
+Make sure to update the position every few weeks/months to make sure your job posting stays current and will be viewed by job searchers.
+You should utilize social media and your own website to boost the visibility of your job posting.

 How to Choose Your Top Candidates